 You can run any of the individual test environments that

 tox -av lists on

-$ tox -av default environments: ci -> Run all continuous integration (CI) checks & generate test coverage. additional environments: flake8 -> Run the full suite of flake8 linters on the PUDL codebase. pre_commit -> Run git pre-commit hooks not covered by the other linters. bandit -> Check the PUDL codebase for common insecure code patterns. linters -> Run the pre-commit, flake8, and bandit linters. doc8 -> Check the documentation input files for syntactical correctness. docs -> Remove old docs output and rebuild HTML from scratch with Sphinx unit -> Run all the software unit tests. ferc1_solo -> Test whether FERC 1 can be loaded into the PUDL database alone. integration -> Run all software integration tests and process a full year of data. validate -> Run all data validation tests.
+$ tox -av default environments: ci -> Run all continuous integration (CI) checks & generate test coverage. additional environments: ruff -> Run the ruff linter but without autofixes enabled. pre_commit -> Run git pre-commit hooks not covered by the other linters. linters -> Run the pre-commit and ruff linters. doc8 -> Check the documentation input files for syntactical correctness. docs -> Remove old docs output and rebuild HTML from scratch with Sphinx unit -> Run all the software unit tests. ferc1_solo -> Test whether FERC 1 can be loaded into the PUDL database alone. integration -> Run all software integration tests and process a full year of data. validate -> Run all data validation tests.
 This requires a complete PUDL DB. ferc1_schema -> Verify FERC Form 1 DB schema are compatible for all years. full_integration -> Run ETL and integration tests for all years and data sources. full -> Run all CI checks, but for all years of data. build -> Prepare Python source and binary packages for release. testrelease -> Do a dry run of Python package release using the PyPI test server. release -> Release the PUDL package to the production PyPI server.